NSF NOIRLab Scientific Acknowledgments

 Footnote to name on the title page

-Visiting astronomer, Kitt Peak National Observatory at NSF’s NOIRLab, managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+Visiting astronomer, NSF Kitt Peak National Observatory, NSF NOIRLab, managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 Acknowledgments Section (please insert the NOIRLab Prop.
 ID and PI name in the statement below)

-Based on observations at Kitt Peak National Observatory at NSF’s NOIRLab (NOIRLab Prop.
-ID XXXXX-XXXX; PI: first initial last name), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
-The authors are honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.
+Based on observations at NSF Kitt Peak National Observatory, NSF NOIRLab (NOIRLab Prop.
+ID XXXXX-XXXX; PI: first initial last name), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.
+The authors are honored to be permitted to conduct astronomical research on I'oligam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.

 OR